The Honeymoon Killers

 The Honeymoon Killers is a 1970 American crime film written and directed by Leonard Kastle, and starring Shirley Stoler and Tony Lo Bianco.
-Its plot follows a sullen, overweight nurse who is seduced by a con man, with whom she embarks on a murder spree of single women.
+Its plot follows an overweight nurse who is seduced by a handsome con man, with whom she embarks on a murder spree of single women.
 The film was inspired by the true story of Raymond Fernandez and Martha Beck, the notorious "lonely hearts killers" of the 1940s.

 Filmed primarily in Pittsfield, Massachusetts, production of The Honeymoon Killers began with Martin Scorsese as its appointed director.
-However, after Scorsese was fired early into the shoot, Kastle, who had helped develop the film, took over directing.
+However, after Scorsese was fired early into the shoot, he was replaced by Donald Volkman, a maker of industrial films, who lasted only two weeks before Kastle, who had helped develop the film, took over directing.
 The film's score comprises the first movement of the 6th Symphony and a section of the 5th Symphony of Gustav Mahler.
-Released in early 1970, the film was met with critical praise for its performances, as well as its realism.
+Released in early 1970, the film was met with critical praise for its performances as well as its realism.

 The Honeymoon Killers went on to achieve cult status as well as critical recognition, and was named by François Truffaut as his "favorite American film."
 A digital restoration of the film was released on DVD by The Criterion Collection in 2003, and again in 2015 with a new digital transfer.

 Plot

 Martha Beck is a sullen, overweight nursing administrator living in Mobile, Alabama, with her elderly mother.
 Martha's friend Bunny surreptitiously submits Martha's name to a "lonely hearts" club, which results in a letter from Raymond Fernandez of New York City.
 Overcoming her initial reluctance, Martha corresponds with Ray and becomes attracted to him.
 He visits Martha in Alabama and seduces her.
 Thereafter, having secured a loan from her, Ray sends Martha a Dear Jane letter, and Martha enlists Bunny's aid to call him with the (false) news that she has attempted suicide.

 Ray allows Martha to visit him in New York, where he reveals he is a con man who makes his living by seducing and then swindling lonely women.
 Martha is unswayed by this revelation.
 At Ray's directive, and so she can live with him, Martha puts her mother in a nursing home.
 Martha's embittered mother disowns her for abandoning her.
 Martha insists on accompanying Ray at his "work."
 Woman after woman accepts the attentions of this suitor who goes courting while always within sight of his "sister".
 Ray promises Martha he will never sleep with any of the other women but complicates his promise by marrying pregnant Myrtle Young.
-After Young aggressively attempts to bed the bridegroom, Martha gives her a dose of pills, and Ray puts the drugged woman on a bus.
+After Young aggressively attempts to bed the bridegroom, Martha gives her a large dose of pills, and Ray puts the drugged woman on a bus.
 Her death thereafter escapes immediate suspicion.